 Pandemic Risk.
 Disease outbreaks that affect local economies or the global economy may materially and adversely impact the Funds and/or the Adviser's business.
 For example, uncertainties regarding the novel Coronavirus ("COVID-19") outbreak have resulted in serious economic disruptions across the globe.
 These types of outbreaks can be expected to cause severe decreases in core business activities such as manufacturing, purchasing, tourism, business conferences and workplace participation, among others.
 These disruptions lead to instability in the market place, including stock market losses and overall volatility, as has occurred in connection with COVID-19.
 In the face of such instability, governments may take extreme and unpredictable measures to combat the spread of disease and mitigate the resulting market disruptions and losses.
 The Adviser has in place business continuity plans reasonably designed to ensure that it maintains normal business operations, and it periodically tests those plans.
 However, in the event of a pandemic or an outbreak, there can be no assurance that the Adviser or the Funds' service providers will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
-The full impacts of a pandemic or disease outbreaks are unknown, resulting in a high degree of uncertainty for potentially extended periods of time.
+Although vaccines for COVID-19 are becoming more widely available, the full impacts of a pandemic or disease outbreaks are unknown and the pace of recovery may vary from market to market, resulting in a high degree of uncertainty for potentially extended periods of time.

 Obligations of Domestic Banks, Foreign Banks and Foreign Branches of U.S. Banks.
 Each Fund may invest in obligations issued by banks and other savings institutions.
-Investments in bank obligations include obligations of domestic branches of foreign banks and foreign branches of domestic banks may involve risks that are different from investments in securities of domestic branches of U.S. banks.
+Investments in bank obligations include obligations of domestic branches of foreign banks and foreign branches of domestic banks.
+Such investments in domestic branches of foreign banks and foreign branches of domestic banks may involve risks that are different from investments in securities of domestic branches of U.S. banks.
 These risks may include future unfavorable political and economic developments, possible withholding taxes on interest income, seizure or nationalization of foreign deposits, currency controls, interest limitations, or other governmental restrictions which might affect the payment of principal or interest on the securities held by a Fund.
 Additionally, these institutions may be subject to less stringent reserve requirements and to different accounting, auditing, reporting and recordkeeping requirements than those applicable to domestic branches of U.S. banks.
 In addition, investments in bank loans may not be deemed to be securities and may not have the protections of the federal securities laws.
 Bank obligations include the following:

-- Bankers' Acceptances.
+• Bankers' Acceptances.
 Bankers' acceptances are bills of exchange or time drafts drawn on and accepted by a commercial bank.
 Corporations use bankers' acceptances to finance the shipment and storage of goods and to furnish dollar exchange.
-Maturities are generally six months or less. - Certificates of Deposit.
+Maturities are generally six months or less.

+- Certificates of Deposit.
 Certificates of deposit are interest-bearing instruments with a specific maturity.
 They are issued by banks and savings and loan institutions in exchange for the deposit of funds and normally can be traded in the secondary market prior to maturity.
 Certificates of deposit with penalties for early withdrawal will be considered illiquid. - Time Deposits.
 Time deposits are non-negotiable receipts issued by a bank in exchange for the deposit of funds.
 Like a certificate of deposit, it earns a specified rate of interest over a definite period of time; however, it cannot be traded in the secondary market.
 Time deposits with a withdrawal penalty or that mature in more than seven days are considered to be illiquid securities.